 While the punishments for a first offense can be deemed somewhat extreme, the laws for subsequent convictions give more severe consequences.
 These laws are in place to keep people from becoming repeat offenders.

 While these laws are meant to protect people, they can be exercised overzealously by prosecutors and judges.
 Certain people, some who are facing unfair charges or did not receive due process, may be treated in the same manner as those who have clearly committed an infraction.
 No matter the reason for your arrest, you have the right to hire an experienced Pennsylvania DUI attorney to defend your rights.

-Penalties for a First DUI Offense in Pennsylvania:
+First DUI Offense in Pennsylvania